These terms and conditions will become binding on the student and the school when the student enrols on a course.

-10.3.7 Once the student has moved into a homestay, the student cannot cancel that homestay for at least 4 weeks from the date of moving in.
-After that, homestay accommodation can be cancelled with 7 days’ notice.
+10.3.3.4 Once the student has moved into a home stay, the student cannot cancel that home stay for at least 4 weeks from the date of moving in.
+After that, home stay accommodation can be cancelled with 7 days’ notice.

-10.4 In relation to residence accommodation, individual providers’ terms and conditions may apply.
+10.4 In relation to residential accommodation, individual providers’ terms and conditions may apply.
 Please see the school‘s website for details.

-10.5 The school has the right, where reasonable to remove the student from the accommodation for unacceptable behaviour.
-For the avoidance of doubt, the school views unacceptable behaviour as including, but not limited to, causing damage to property, causing disturbance or nuisance, abusive or disrespectful conduct, failing to observe house rules.
+10.5 The school has the right, where reasonable, to remove the student from the accommodation for unacceptable behavior.
+For the avoidance of doubt, the school views unacceptable behavior as including, but not limited to, causing damage to property, causing disturbance or nuisance, abusive or disrespectful conduct, failing to observe house rules.